wluo33/IPBA_SU/README.md

 		       	in this case all 3 parameters are 1. you may use 070710 if p1=0.7,p2=0.7,p3=1

 postprocessing.py: this code postprocesses the initial slope units from IBPA; see comments inside the code.

+bt.tif: the test dem file in .tif format.